core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # The COSE Object # {#sec-cose-object}

 Building on {{Section 5 of RFC8613}}, this section defines how to use COSE {{RFC9052}} to wrap and protect data in the original message.
-OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Associated Data (AEAD) algorithm.
-Unless otherwise specified, the following modifications apply for both the group mode and the pairwise mode of Group OSCORE.
+Like OSCORE, Group OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Associated Data (AEAD) algorithm.
+Unless otherwise specified, the following modifications to what is defined for OSCORE apply, for both the group mode and the pairwise mode of Group OSCORE.

 ## Countersignature # {#sec-cose-object-unprotected-field}